Divorce statistics 2016

 Length of marriage

-One positive from the figures is the average duration of marriages ending in divorce reached 12 years last year – the second highest figure on record.
+One positive from the figures is the average duration of marriages ending in divorce reached 12 years last year – the second-highest figure on record.
 The only other time this figure was at this level was in 1972.
 This is probably because the age of getting married is also rising and so marriage is becoming a more considered option.
 Many more people ‘try before they buy’ and live together first before committing to marriage.
 This acts as a filter system meaning only the strongest relationships ‘survive’ and go on to the marrying stage.

 What the figures don’t show, but is perhaps one of the biggest and most important trends is the increasing number of parents who separate wanting to do things amicably.
-We see increasing numbers of enquiries from people asking us to help them bypass the adversarial legal process and do things pragmatically and putting their kids first.
+We see increasing numbers of enquiries from people asking us to help them bypass the adversarial legal process and do things pragmatically and put their kids first.
 The cost of the current failed system of divorce is £48bn a year (more than the defence budget).
 Helping people get it right and divorcing amicably is a mission not just for us, but for society and government alike.
 If you have any views on the above, we’d love to hear your comments below.

 Sources